JuliaLang/www.julialang.org/jsoc/archive.md

 ## GSoC 2022

-In 2022, we are delighted to recognize Google for their support and funding, as well as our Contributor.
-Nineteen talented and driven students contributed to the projects, making a meaningful impact.
-Check out the [Projects List](https://summerofcode.withgoogle.com/archive/2022/organizations/the-julia-language#projects-list).
+In 2022, we are delighted to recognize Google for its support and funding, as well as our Contributor.
+Nineteen talented and driven contributors worked on projects, making a meaningful impact.
+Check out the [Projects List](https://summerofcode.withgoogle.com/archive/2022/organizations/the-julia-language#projects-list) on the GSoC site for a look into what was done in 2022.

 For the 2022 idea list, [View Idea List](https://julialang.org/jsoc/projects/).